WalletWasabi/WasabiDoc/docs/using-wasabi/Send.md

 Wasabi stores your master private key on the computer, encrypted with the password that you specified during [wallet generation](/using-wasabi/WalletGeneration.md#what-password-to-choose).
 To spend a coin you need to type in or copy and paste the password, which decrypts the master private key, which is used to sign the transaction.
 Afterwards the password is wiped from memory.

-## How to send bitcoin step by step